defold/doc/docs/en/manuals/building-blocks.md

 ## Objects added in-place or by reference

-When you create a collection, game object or component _file_, you create a blueprint, or a prototype.
+When you create a collection, game object or component _file_, you create what we call a prototype (also known as "prefabs" or "blueprints" in other engines).
 This only adds a file to the project file structure, nothing is added to your running game.
-To add an instance of a collection, game object or component based on a blueprint file, you add an instance of it in one of your collection files.
+To add an instance of a collection, game object or component based on a prototype file, you add an instance of it in one of your collection files.

 You can see what file an object instance is based on in the outline view.
 The file "main.collection" contains three instances that are based on files: